giannisalinetti/photo-lab/analog/FilmDevelopment/IlfordDelta400.md

 the development of the Ilford Delta 400.
 It is important to notice that the officiel times provided by Ilford are quite different but I did not felt very confortable with their very short inversion times.
+The following process times are related to a a temperature of **20°C**.

 ### Development
 Total time: **7 minutes**